 A measurement of area.
 43,560 square feet.

-Home is currently being marketed and does not have a purchase agreement.
+A home that is currently being marketed in the MLS and does not yet have a purchase agreement.

 The amount of time that has passed since a building or other structure was built.
 See also: EFFECTIVE AGE.